SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 SECTION 4.
 To promote the standardization and improvement of judging at dog obedience trials and matches;

 SECTION 5.
-To promote friendly relations among all organizations interested in dog obedience;
+To promote friendly relations among all organization interested in dog obedience;

 SECTION 6.
 To assist any club in conducting obedience trials, matches and demonstrations;